Jewelry & Personal Accessories

 Boston Tea Party Tea

-Glass bottle containing dry tea.
+c.
+1840 Glass bottle containing dry tea.
 Tea taken from Boston Harbor in 1773 during the Boston Tea Party and given to Secretary William.
 H. Seward.

 Three silver stars embroidered on gold epaullette plus gilt button with eagle.
 Heavy, coiled gilt wire fringe.
 Yellow silk lining.